tractr/traxion/apps/docs/docs/schematics/prettier.md

 ## Prettier config

-Add and configure prettier configuration to a nx project
+Add prettier and its configuration to a NX project.

 ```bash
 nx g @tractr/schematics:prettier-config